alvilgau/CloudyMcCloudface/doc/doc.md

 #### IV.
 Backing services

-The resources each service consumes (custom services as well as third party services) are declared in the previsouly explained environment file.
+The resources each service consumes are declared in the previsouly explained environment file.
+This applies to third party resources (Twitter Api, AWS Lambda, redis cache, ...) as well as to our own services, so there is no distinction between them.
 The following snippet shows an excerpt of the `.env`-file:

 ````
+# configuration of AWS Lambda
+LAMBDA_REGION=eu-central-1
+LAMBDA_ROLE=arn:aws:iam::508323409197:role/lambda_basic_execution

 # configuration of redis cache
 REDIS_HOST=127.0.0.1
 REDIS_PORT=6379